- This starter guide provides a quick summary of approaches to responsible investment for direct and indirect real estate investors.

 As day-to-day management of the asset is often outsourced to an external property manager, the successful management of ESG issues will rest on selecting a good external property manager and understanding how to work with them effectively.
 This process can be broken down into three stages.

-Selection (assessing the external property manager’s track record and expertise) – this could include legislative compliance, ability to collect data, history of engaging tenants, internal training programmes, sustainable procurement practices.
-Some investors build the different assessment criteria into a score.
+Selection – assessing the external property manager’s track record and expertise.
+This could include legislative compliance, ability to collect data, history of engaging tenants, ESG resourcing and internal training programmes and sustainable procurement practices.
+Some investors compile the assessment criteria into a score.

-Appointment (the legal agreement between the external property manager and the investor) – this could include a basic commitment to improving ESG performance or specific actions like energy reduction targets.
+Appointment – the legal agreement between the external property manager and the investor.
+This could include a basic commitment to improving ESG performance or specific actions, such as energy use reduction targets.
 Some investors also make the bonus paid to the external property manager contingent on hitting ESG targets or performance levels.

-- web-based portals to collect information – aggregate information can be used to benchmark the different companies;
+- web-based portals to collect information – aggregate information can be used to benchmark different management companies

 Building a relationship with tenants is vital to managing ESG issues, as their behaviour affects areas such as energy use and recycling.
 Such engagement might be outsourced to an external property manager.

 There are many actions that can be taken to engage with tenants: